appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/authentication/connect-to-apis.md

 #### Paginate with response URL

 A response URL is a special type of URL that's returned in the API response and can be used to request the next or previous page of results.
 To paginate with response URLs, the API typically includes a link to the next or previous page of results in the HTTP header of the response.

-You can then use this URL to request the next or previous page of results.
-This can be done by adding Previous and Next URL in the Pagination section.
+This can be done by adding **Previous** and **Next URL** in the Pagination section.

 ### Authentication
 Authentication refers to the process of verifying the identity of a client or user making a request to the API.
 This is typically done by requiring the client or user to provide a set of credentials, such as a username and password, which can be checked against a database of authorized users or a third-party authentication service.

-To save the URL of a REST API as a data source and access its authentication settings, you can simply click the `SAVE AS DATASOURCE` button and save the API query as a [autheticated API datasource](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis#configure-authenticated-api-datasource).
+To save the URL of a REST API as a data source and access its authentication settings, you can simply click the `SAVE AS DATASOURCE` button and save the API query as a [authenticated API datasource](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis#configure-authenticated-api-datasource).

 ### Settings